jmcker/RFSV-Shift/README.md

 # RFSV-Shift #

-Radio Frequency Scan Value Shift (RFSV-Shift): A simple program for shifting RF Scan values from a .sdb2 data-file by an arbitrary value.
+Radio Frequency Scan Value Shift (RFSV-Shift): A simple program for shifting RF Scan values from a .sdb2 data-file.

 ### What is this repository for? ###